WakiMak/trentent.github.io-forked/_posts/2016-01-15-citrix-director-7-7-xenapp-6-5.md

 15) Reset IIS from the command line.

 16) [<img src="/wp-content/uploads/2016/01/Screen-2BShot-2B2016-01-13-2Bat-2B9.41.03-2BPM-1-300x186.png" border="0" />](/wp-content/uploads/2016/01/Screen-2BShot-2B2016-01-13-2Bat-2B9.41.03-2BPM-1.png)
-On EACH & server, install the **Director WMI Provider** (DirectorWMIProvider\_x64.msi for 64bit OS's and DirectorWMIProvider\_x86.msi for 32bit OS's).
+On EACH XenApp server, install the **Director WMI Provider** (DirectorWMIProvider\_x64.msi for 64bit OS's and DirectorWMIProvider\_x86.msi for 32bit OS's).
 No reboot is needed, it takes effect immediately.

-17) Enable WinRM on each & server.
+17) Enable WinRM on EACH XenApp server.
 In a command prompt run:
 'winrm qc'

 18) Configure WinRM with the appropriate permissions: